marefpceo/photo-tagging-app/README.md

 * [React](https://react.dev/) is a free and open-source front-end JavaScript library for building user interfaces based on components by Facebook Inc. React can be used to develop single-page, mobile, or server-rendered applications.

 * [Tailwind CSS](https://tailwindcss.com/) is a utility-first CSS framework for rapidly building modern websites without ever leaving your HTML.

+* [Express JS](https://expressjs.com/) or simply Express, is a back end web application framework for building RESTful APIs with Node.js.

+* [NodeJS](https://nodejs.org/) is a cross-platform, open-source JavaScript runtime environment that can run on Windows, Linux, Unix, macOS, and more.

+### Installation

+1.